 Ruth Palmer, director of studies/contact person

-The tutorial program in Classics provides highly motivated students with the opportunity to gain the linguistic and archaeological expertise to study Greek and Roman antiquity.
-Students may choose from classical civilization or classical language and literature tracks, honing their skills with one-on-one study in tutorials combined with classwork.
+The tutorial program in Classics and World Religions provides highly motivated students with the opportunity to gain the linguistic and archaeological expertise to study Greek and Roman antiquity.
+Students may choose from classical civilization, classical language and literature, or religious studies tracks, honing their skills with one-on-one study in tutorials combined with classwork.
 The program is designed to prepare students for graduate level study.
-Students will receive a Bachelor of Arts degree in Classics from the Honors Tutorial College.
+Students will receive a Bachelor of Arts degree in Classics and World Religions from the Honors Tutorial College.

 Opportunities Upon Graduation

-Applicants in their first year of college seeking to transfer into the Classics program should contact the HTC office at 740-593-2723 for more information.
+Applicants in their first year of college seeking to transfer into the Classics and World Religions tutorial program should contact the HTC office at 740-593-2723 for more information.